rodneyshupe/Cookbook/Recipes/Sides/SauteedFiddleheads.rst

 Directions
 ----------

-1. Bring a large pot of salted water to a boil.
-Cook fiddlehead ferns in the boiling water until barely tender, 7 to 10 minutes; drain.
+1. Bring a large pot of salted water to a boil; cook fiddleheads until barely tender, 7 to 10 minutes, then drain.
-2. Heat olive oil in a large skillet over medium-high heat.
-Stir in the prepared fiddlehead ferns, garlic, and the salt and pepper.
-Cook and stir until ferns are tinged lightly brown and tender, about 5 minutes.
-Remove from heat and sprinkle with lemon juice.
+2. Heat olive oil in a large skillet over medium-high heat; stir in the fiddleheads, garlic, salt, and pepper.
+Cook and stir until ferns are tinged lightly brown and tender, about 5 minutes, then remove from heat and sprinkle with lemon juice.